tjrocha/rdfModelOutputDashboard/README.md

-# RDF Model Output Explorer
+# RiverWare RDF Output Explorer
-This generates a dashboard to view, analyze, and query data from RiverWare *.rdf model outputs.
+This generates a dashboard to view, analyze, and query data from RiverWare(R) *.rdf model outputs.
 This is primarily meant to support U.S. Bureau of Reclamation modeling and analysis efforts with the 24-Month Study, Mid-Term Operations Model and Colorado River Simulation System models.
 Although the stated purpose is to support USBR, the tool will